What Scheduling Strategy is Right For Your Practice? 3 Options

 - Staff shortages (like call-outs) particularly affect this type of scheduling.

 - Patient availability and timeliness is more of a factor, as are geographic considerations.
-For example, you might practice in an area with harsh winters, which may cause chronic backups due to late patients.
+For example, if you practice in an area with harsh winters, there could be chronic backups due to late patients.

 Zachary Cain’s 6 Steps to a No-Fail Scheduling System